openstack/networking-odl/doc/source/contributor/hostconfig.rst

 - **host-type**

   The field is for type of the node.
 This value corresponds to agent_type in agent_db.
-Example value are “ODL L2” and “ODL L3” for Compute and Network node respectively.
+Example value are "ODL L2" and "ODL L3" for Compute and Network node respectively.
 Same host can be configured to have multiple configurations and can therefore can have both L2, L3 and other configurations at the same time.
 This string will be populated by ODL based